 Abnormal uptake of glucose is the most well-known metabolism in cancer[5].
 Glucose transporter (GLUT) is a unique transporter and is considered responsible for a large amount of glucose uptake in cancer cells[5].
 The expression of GLUT1 is increased in cancer cells among several subtypes of GLUT, and there is an alternative glucose uptake with passive GLUT, GLUT3, which is not expressed in most normal cells[7].
 Following a large amount of glucose uptake, many enzymes involved in the process of producing pyruvate from glucose can be targeted.
 These include hexokinase 2, which produces glucose-6-phosphate from glucose, and phosphofructokinase 2, which produces fructose-6-phosphate from fructose-2, 6-bisphosphate[8].
 The pyruvate kinase M2 isoform, which promotes aerobic glycolysis and produces pyruvate from phosphoenolpyruvate, is one of the important target proteins expressed by aerobic glycolysis[9].
-Activation of the listed targets above led to the metabolism in cancer cells to produce a large amount of pyruvate from excess glucose uptake so far.
-In normal cells, pyruvate is converted to acetyl-CoA via pyruvate dehydrogenase (PDH) and generates energy through oxidative phosphorylation (OXPHOS)[6].
-However, in cancer cells, pyruvate dehydrogenase kinase (PDK) is activated, and PDH is phosphorylated by PDK to suppress its activity.
-Excess pyruvate that cannot participate in OXPHOS is converted from pyruvate and NADH to lactate and NAD+ by lactate dehydrogenase (LDH) A[6].
+Activation of the listed targets above led metabolism in cancer cells to produce a large amount of pyruvate from the excess glucose uptake.
+In normal cells, pyruvate is converted to acetyl-CoA via pyruvate dehydrogenase and generates energy through oxidative phosphorylation (OXPHOS)[6].
+However, in cancer cells, pyruvate dehydrogenase kinase is activated, and pyruvate dehydrogenase is phosphorylated by pyruvate dehydrogenase kinase to suppress its activity.
+Excess pyruvate that cannot participate in OXPHOS is converted from pyruvate and NADH to lactate and NAD+ by lactate dehydrogenase A[6].
 Then, the symbiotic relationship between cancer cells following lactate production must be considered.
-There are cancer cells that release lactate through the monocarboxylate transporter, and cancer cells that utilize the released lactate as an energy source.
-Therefore, to target LDHA and monocarboxylate transporters involved in the producing and transferring lactate would also be important[6,10].
+There are cancer cells that release lactate through the monocarboxylate transporter and cancer cells that utilize the released lactate as an energy source.
+Therefore, to target lactate dehydrogenase A and monocarboxylate transporters involved in the producing and transferring lactate would be important[6,10].

 TARGETABLE CANCER-SPECIFIC METABOLISM IN MITOCHONDRIA